aimms/documentation/platform/platform-intro.rst

 * Robust optimization
 * Automatic Benders’ decomposition

-For a full description of the AIMMS Mathematical Modeling Language see the :doc:`Language Reference <../../aimms_ref>`.
+For a full description of the AIMMS Mathematical Modeling Language see the :doc:`lr:index`.

 Integrated WebUI builder
 ^^^^^^^^^^^^^^^^^^^^^^^^